Regulatory intelligence and strategy

-SMERUD regularly arranges scientific and operational seminars on topics related to clinical trials, regulatory affairs and statistical methodology with the objective of offering a meeting place for the local clinical research society.
+SMERUD regularly arranges scientific and operational seminars on topics related to clinical trials, regulatory affairs, and statistical methodology to offer a meeting place for the local clinical research society.
 In addition, we are proud to present our regular training courses within GCP-related topics, training courses that have been built on almost 30 years of experience with GCP.
-In addition to periodic training courses, our team is able to tailor-make specific courses for smaller groups, e.g. project-specific training of study staff, where examples and cases will be taken from the specific study protocol.
+In addition to periodic training courses, our team can tailor-make specific courses for smaller groups, e.g. project-specific training of study staff, where examples and cases will be taken from the specific study protocol.

-These courses are mainly focused on educating study nurses, investigators and site staff in the discipline of Good Clinical Practice (GCP) and in particular the responsibilities associated with being an investigator (site).
+These courses are mainly focused on educating study nurses, investigators, and site staff in the discipline of Good Clinical Practice (GCP) and in particular the responsibilities associated with being an investigator (site).
 The course includes theoretical lectures and practical workshops.
-We are also able to adapt a course for your specific needs.
-Courses can be modified to last half day, full day, or 2 days, depending on clients’ wish and needs.
+We are also able to adapt a course to your specific needs.
+Courses can be modified to last half a day, a full day, or 2 days, depending on clients’ wishes and needs.
 We are also able to tailor examples and cases to a specific protocol/study.

 Accredited University course in Medical Statistics

 Online statistical training is available through Smerud Statinet AS (Norwegian).
-This course is presented in collaboration with the Medical Faculty, University of Oslo.
-Currently we arrange five courses, all of which are a part of the Norwegian Medical Association’s continued medical education programme.
+This course is presented in collaboration with the Medical Faculty at, the University of Oslo.
+Currently, we arrange five courses, all of which are a part of the Norwegian Medical Association’s continued medical education program.